pnp/cli-microsoft365/docs/docs/cmd/pa/app/app-list.md

 If the environment with the name you specified doesn't exist, you will get the `Access to the environment 'xyz' is denied.` error.

 By default, the `app list` command returns only your apps.
 To list all apps, use the `asAdmin` option and make sure to specify the `environment` option.
+You cannot specify only one of the options, when specifying the `environment` option the the `asAdmin` option has to be present as well.

 ## Examples